 "I can see you're unhappy."
 His eyes search her face.
 Once, long ago, his frank gaze would have unnerved her.
 But they've been through too much lately.
 Almost died together—almost killed each other.

 He shrugs and walks away, back to the computer program he was working on when she tried to sneak up on him.

 He turns; his eyes hold no pity.
 "The day you leave him."

 "We need to talk."
-They are words she does not want to say.
-They are words she has practiced for days but still does not want to say.
-They are the words that will make her moment come true.
-She is leaving Kal.
+They are words she doesn't want to say.
+They're words she's practiced for days but still doesn't want to say.
+They're the words that will make her moment come true.
+She's leaving Kal.
 This has to end.

-He looks over at her, over the dishes of the meal she has barely touched.
-She is too nervous to eat.
+He looks over at her, over the dishes of the meal she's barely touched.
+She's too nervous to eat.
 She, Wonder Woman, an Amazon, is nervous enough to have an upset stomach.